ferdium/ferdium-app/README.md

 - **ferdi-bin**: Uses your debian build and extracts it to Arch
 - **ferdi-git**: Uses system electron version

-If you use a AUR Helper e.g. yay, simply install it via ´yay -S ferdi-bin´
+If you use an AUR Helper e.g. yay, simply install it via `yay -S ferdi-bin`.

 `ferdi-git` may not work on all systems so we advice you to use `ferdi-bin` instead.